fbpx

 TEAR DOWN

 In past years, we have had exhibitors begin packing up early which starts a chain-reaction in the exhibit halls.
 Not only does this disrupt traffic flow, we feel is is not fair to the attendees who have paid admission.
-Packing up and leaving before scheduled tear-down on Sunday will mean forfeiture of deposit.
+Please plan for tear down no earlier than 4pm on Sunday and plan any travel accordingly.

 EXHIBIT DETAILS